TL;DR

 - Contact Your Insurer: You call your PMI provider's claims line or log into their online portal, providing details of your symptoms and the GP referral letter.

-- Claim Pre-Authorisation: The insurer reviews your case to ensure it's a covered condition under your policy terms.
+- Claim Pre-Authorisation: The insurer reviews your case to help support it's a covered condition under your policy terms.
 Once approved, they provide a pre-authorisation number.
-This step is essential—never book treatment without pre-authorisation.
+This step is essential—generally not book treatment without pre-authorisation.

 - Choose a Specialist: Your insurer gives you a list of approved specialists and hospitals in your area.